lukebrandonfarrell/redux-persist-machine-async-storage/README.md

 # react-native-redux-async-storage

-**NOTICE: This library is not ready for production.
-Use at your own discretion.**
+This is a storage helper for [redux-persist-machine](https://github.com/aspect-apps/redux-persist-machine), using React Native's Async Storage.

 ## Authors